For hard real-time systems

 Time series analysis is a specialized sub-domain of data management, with special rules.
 Applications that crunch time series data (including market data) benefit from a DBMS tailored to the task.

 eXtremeDB provides the developer with multiple application programming interfaces (APIs).
 Access eXtremeDB using a fast, native navigational API consisting of C/C++ functions.
-This is provided as both a type-safe and intuitive application-specific API (functions are generated based on the data design), and as a uniform data access (UDA) API for a consistent interface across all projects. eXtremeDB’s Java Native Interface (JNI) and C# native interface offer the fastest possible DBMS solutions in these languages, and the ability to access eXtremeDB while working entirely with “plain old” Java and C# objects. eXtremeSQL implementation includes JDBC and ODBC drivers for interoperability, or a more succinct and easier to use proprietary API.
+This is provided as both a type-safe and intuitive application-specific API (functions are generated based on the data design), and as a uniform data access (UDA) API for a consistent interface across all projects. eXtremeDB’s Java Native Interface (JNI) offers the fastest possible DBMS solution in Java, and the ability to access eXtremeDB while working entirely with “plain old” Java objects. eXtremeSQL implementation includes JDBC and ODBC drivers for interoperability, or a more succinct and easier to use proprietary API.
 The Python wrapper provides convenient classes, similar to the Java API, for low-level database access, as well as eXtremeSQL access.
 Rust is blazingly fast and memory-efficient: with no runtime or garbage collector, it can power performance-critical services and run on embedded devices.
 It is syntactically similar to C++ and easily integrates with other languages.
 C# can be used with the ODBC .NET Managed Provider.